By Saurav · saavos

 That's it.
 Three questions narrow the six platforms down to one or two real candidates.
 The rest is feature trial.

 Because per-resolution billing is unpredictable for pre-revenue founders.
-A good Reddit day can send your Intercom Fin bill from $100 to $890 in a single month. saavos's Starter and Pro tiers both pause at the cap — no overage.
+A good Reddit day can send your Intercom Fin bill from $100 to $890 in a single month. saavos's Solo and Builder tiers both pause at the cap — no overage.
 Worst case you know your maximum bill before signing up.
 We chose flat subscription because our ICP needs predictable burn, not variable cost tied to traffic luck.

 We chose flat subscription instead of per-resolution because the alternative is bad for our ICP.
 Pre-revenue founders need predictable burn.
 A bot that costs $19/mo or $890/mo depending on Reddit luck isn't a tool — it's a liability.
-Our Starter pauses at the cap.
-Pro pauses at the cap.
-Only Business has overage, and even that's capped at $200/period (overage billing is in beta; current overages are absorbed by saavos until metered billing ships, target 2026-06).
+Every saavos tier pauses at the cap — no per-message overage, no surprise bills.
 Worst case: you know your maximum bill before you sign up.

-We chose Anthropic Claude Sonnet 4.6 as the default model because it's measurably better at the multi-turn, ambiguous queries real visitors send — and we'd rather charge $19 for a bot that answers correctly than $9 for one that hallucinates.
-The Free tier is Haiku, which is still excellent at FAQ deflection.
-The model choice is per-bot configurable on Pro and Business, so power users override.
+We chose frontier Claude from Anthropic as the default model because it's measurably better at the multi-turn, ambiguous queries real visitors send — and we'd rather charge $19 for a bot that answers correctly than $9 for one that hallucinates.
+The no-card preview uses a faster Claude model, which is still excellent at FAQ deflection.

 We chose Dodo as Merchant of Record because we hate the alternative.
 Manually figuring out VAT for our first international customers was an avoidable pain.
 Dodo charges a slightly higher take rate than Stripe, and we pay the difference so you don't have to think about it.

-If those trade-offs sound right, start free on saavos — 50 conversations forever, no card.
+If those trade-offs sound right, preview saavos — dashboard preview first, no card.
 If they don't, the comparison above is honest about which platform fits you better.
 Pick the right tool, not ours.

 Ten things: actual monthly conversation volume, tier with 30% headroom, underlying model on the entry tier, all-in cost including add-ons, billing model (flat or per-resolution), Merchant of Record status if you're outside the US, free-tier test with one real-world question, at least one critical review from a non-vendor source, embed snippet working on your CMS, and a cancellation reminder set 24 hours before trial ends.

 If you want a head-to-head on specific platforms, our comparison pages cover the head-to-heads in detail.
-Or see our pricing for the four tiers + what each one buys you.
+Or see our pricing for the three tiers + what each one buys you.

 Before you commit to a platform, it's worth running through the 12 questions every buyer should ask AI chatbot vendors — they surface the billing edge cases and contract terms that don't show on pricing pages.
 If you've already narrowed to Chatbase or Intercom Fin specifically, our Chatbase alternatives guide and Intercom Fin alternatives guide compare each platform against its real-world substitutes.